hyparam/hysnappy/README.md

 Hysnappy was built specifically to accelerate the the [hyparquet](https://github.com/hyparam/hyparquet) parquet parsing library.

-The library exports a loader function `snappyUncompressor()` which loads the WASM module once, and returns a pre-loaded version of `snappyUncompress` function.
+Hysnappy exports a loader function `snappyUncompressor()` which loads the WASM module once, and returns a pre-loaded version of `snappyUncompress` function.

 To use hysnappy with hyparquet: